-Made of glass slats with metal clips that are used to open and close in unison like a louvre.
+Made of glass slats with metal clips that are used to open and close in unison like a louver.
 They are inexpensive and better off for buildings in moderate climates where air conditioning is not needed.
 They do not offer much of a view but do provide maximum airflow.
 Jalousie windows tend to be less secure than other window types.

 Architects like bay windows because they are excellent for creating angles and projects on a structure.
 They let light in from different angles, and most include side windows that can be opened to let air in.
 Commonly found in family rooms or kitchens, bay windows can be used as a seat or to place plants.

 These windows open sideways and offer unobstructed views with abundant ventilation.
 Although, they cannot be sealed as well as casements.
 Slider windows are typically used for egress windows in below-grade bedrooms or basements because of their large openings and ease of operation.
 Utility windows near the top of a basement also tend to be sliders.
-They have basic seals, no mechanical parts other than their lock, and no tension mechanism.
+They have basic seals, no mechanical parts other than their lock, and no tensioning mechanism.
 Sliders are one of the most affordable windows because of their simplicity.

 To ensure you pick the best window type for your project, contact Concord Window and Doors.
 We have many options to choose from with competitive prices.
 Check out our windows and doors shop or call us today for a consultation.